-Arthroscopy is procedure that allows physicians to exam or treat damaged joints without creating a large opening in the skin.
+Arthroscopy is a procedure that allows physicians to examine or treat damaged joints without creating a large opening in the skin.
 Arthroscopic surgery uses an instrument called an arthroscope to create a tiny incision through the skin that covers an injured joint.
 Once the incision is created, the physician can view the inside of the joint on a monitor in the surgical room via a camera attached to the arthroscope.

 Arthroscopic Surgery Is Used to: